-Accounting information is shared between CMS and Call Session Control Functions (CSCFs) using the P-Charging-Vector and P-Charging-Function-Address headers as defined in [38] and [39].
-When routing session requests to

-CSCFs, it will be necessary for the CMS or MGC to be aware of the fact that it is communicating with a CSCF so that these headers can be processed correctly as specified in the following sections.
+PacketCable 2.0 does not support the P-DCS-Billing header.
+Instead, accounting information is shared between CMS and Call Session Control Functions (CSCFs) using the P-Charging-Vector and P-Charging-Function-Address headers as defined in [38] and [39], and the P-Charge-Info header as defined in [52].
+The information contained in these headers is used in place of the P-DCS-Billing header (for example, when the MGC is interworking with the PSTN).
+When routing session requests to CSCFs, it will be necessary for the CMS or MGC to be aware of the fact that it is communicating with a CSCF so that these headers can be processed correctly as specified in the following sections.